 Maintain awareness of current local and global fashion trends.

 Illustrate concepts through specification drawings and by producing storyboards.

 Create patterns or collaborate with pattern makers to draft patterns from specification drawings or sketches.

 Consult with stakeholders and clients to negotiate design solutions and determine the objectives of the design brief.

 Use computers to modify designs and develop and manipulate patterns.

-Select fabric, trim, and colour for sample garments, as well as cut them and use a machine to create the garment.
+Select fabric, trim, and colour for sample garments, cut them and use a machine to create the garment.

 Develop and research materials and accessories for the production of garments.

 Approve the final samples before they go for production.